bjss-data-academy/apache-spark-databricks/streaming.md

 # Streaming Data
-Up to now, data has been a big old pile of values that we process as a single unit.
+Up to now, data has been a big old pile of static values that we process as a single unit.
 This is batch processing.
 It is useful for, well - batches of data.
 Things like sales reports that come in at the end of a working day.

-A lot of real world data happens in real time.
-It is constantly being added to.
+A lot of real world data isn't like that.
+It happens in real time.
+It is constantly changing.

 This data is said to be _streaming_.
 A stream of data trickles through our system constantly.

 Spark provides easy to use tools to work with streaming data.
 Best of all, they are based on the familiar dataframe based tools we already know.

 ## Use Cases for streaming
-Processing data as it hapens can be important:
+Processing data as it happens can be important:

 - Real-time scoring systems for sports
 - Sentiment analysis on a messaging platform